radvin1378/Pollution-Analyser/README.md

   - **Input Side:** PPD42NS Dust sensor provides a negative pulse corresponding to the level of concenteration.
   - **Output Side:** LCD (16x2) is used to display the output level, HIGH,MEDIUM and LOW.
-  - The timer0 is used to create a time delay for 10 seconds, and the timer1 is used to measure the low pulse occupancy time of the output signal of the PPD4NS sensor.
-Every 10 seconds, the LPO resets.
+  - The timer0 is used to create a time delay for 10 seconds, and the timer1 is used to measure the low pulse occupancy time (LPO) of the signal from the PPD4NS sensor.
+Every 10 seconds, LPO resets.

 ### Schematic: